Pain Relief for Arthritis

 This can also be said for labor-intensive careers.
 Let’s say you’re a carpenter or roofer, whose job requires the repetitive swinging of tools.
 This puts your joints at a higher risk of developing osteoarthritis later in life.

-Rheumatoid arthritis, the second most commonly experienced type of arthritis, is not as well understood as osteoarthritis.
+The second most commonly experienced type of arthritis, is not as well understood as osteoarthritis.
 Referred to as “inflammatory arthritis,” it develops as an autoimmune response, resulting in painful inflammation.
 If you are living with rheumatoid arthritis, it means that your immune system sees your joints as a threat and subsequently decides to attack them.

 Research for the causes of rheumatoid arthritis is still ongoing; however, several experts have come to believe that one’s hormones, medical history, and environment could all be contributing factors to the development of this condition.
 Since it develops as an autoimmune response, it is also common for the same joints to be affected on both sides of the body.